 Once the sun rises, there is another task at hand!
 Most photographers and birdwatchers head to the crane pools.
 For about an hour, the sandhill cranes will, group by group, take flight.
 The idea is to photograph them as they take to the skies.
 At this time in the morning, the sunlight provides very excellent lighting as they take flight, to the north to find fields to feed in.
 The shooting here can be fast and furious as you are looking to capture that perfect shot.
 The cranes are so beautiful and graceful as they take flight it is a site to behold and of course, photograph.
 The New Mexico Bird Migration in this area is a spectacular treat that anyone in the area should try to witness at least once in their adventures!

 Later on, in the month I will share my experience about 50 miles North of Bosque Del Apache at another bird refugee.
-For now, though, you can get a sneak peak at some of the images from there as well as more from this morning!
-Check out my Feathers Gallery.
+For now, though, you can get a sneak peak at some of the images from there as well as more wildlife!
+Check out my Wildlife Portfolio.
 I hope you enjoyed reading about a typcial day amongst the New Mexico bird migration